 Learn more about your costs with the Medical Costs Finder

-The Medical Costs Finder is an online tool that lets you find out more about the costs of specialist medical services, initially for hospital procedures.
+The Medical Costs Finder is an online tool that lets you find out more about the costs of specialist medical services.

 You can use the tool to:

-- compare costs you are quoted by your specialists with the typical cost of the treatment in your area
+- compare costs you are quoted by your specialists with the typical cost of the medical service in your area